If you’re new to herbal medicine, you may be wondering what you need to set up your home apothecary.

 Through Herbal Academy‘s courses, I’ve learned A LOT about medicinal herbs, preparations, dosing, etc. but have found myself lacking a specific herb or the equipment to even create the preparation I know I need.

-13 Things You Need In Your Home Apothecary
+What You Need in Your Home Apothecary Kit

 I’ve made tinctures before and din’t label them, thinking, oh, I’ll remember.